The problem is that it doesn’t go far enough, and the part that is lacking is no small matter.

 A major difference pertains to the issue of biblical separation.
 They don’t believe in it, and we do.

-The rejection of separatism has been the heart of New Evangelicalism for more than half a century.
-Harold Ockenga, one of the fathers of the movement, said, “We repudiate separatism.”
-(For documentation see my free eBook “New Evangelicalism: Its History, Characteristics, and Fruit.”)
+The rejection of separatism has been the heart of New Evangelicalism since the middle of the 20th century.
+Harold Ockenga, one of the fathers of the movement, said, “WE REPUDIATE SEPARATISM.”
+(For documentation see our free eBook New Evangelicalism: Its History, Characteristics, and Fruit, www.wayoflife.org.)
 Billy Graham epitomized and popularized this philosophy.

-Dr. Morris apparently did not consider the possibility of a third option, which was that evangelicals and fundamentalists of that day wanted to obey God’s Word by not yoking together in joint ministry and close association with heretics who followed a deceived female prophet (Ellen G. White).
+Dr. Morris apparently did not consider the possibility of a third option, which was that evangelicals and fundamentalists of that day wanted to obey God’s Word by not yoking together in joint ministry and close association with heretics who followed a deceived female “prophetess” (Ellen G. White).

-The representatives of CRI, Answers in Genesis, and similar ministries speak in churches that represent a wide variety of doctrine.
-They will be in a Methodist church one Sunday and Calvinist church the next Sunday and a Pentecostal church the next.
+The representatives of Institute for Creation Research (ICR), Answers in Genesis (AiG), and similar ministries speak in churches that represent a wide variety of doctrine.
+They will be in a Baptist church one Sunday, a Methodist church the next, a Calvinist church the next, and a charismatic church the next.